PhyloStar/Gondi-Dialect-Analysis/README.md

 # Gondi-Dialect-Analysis

-This paper is about analyzing 46 Gondi dialects dialects spoken in Central India.
+* This paper is about analyzing 46 Gondi dialects dialects spoken in Central India.

-The paper is available as [pdf] (paper/gondi_dialects.pdf)
+* The paper is available as [pdf] (paper/gondi_dialects.pdf) here.

 # Cognate clustering and MrBayes